Why outsource your company’s corporate secretarial services?

 ACRA Compliance Alert & Reminders

-Rikvin will notify you on filing deadlines and ACRA annual compliance matters in a timely manner.
+Rikvin’s corporate secretarial services will notify you on filing deadlines and ACRA annual compliance matters in a timely manner.

-FAQ about Singapore Company Secretary
+FAQ about Corporate Secretarial Services in Singapore

 - A Company Secretary must be either a: Singapore resident (a Singapore citizen or permanent resident), or Holder of Singapore Employment Pass / EntrePass / Dependant Pass.
 He or she must also be above 18 years of age, and must have sound knowledge of Singapore Companies Act.

-- In Singapore, company secretaries – also considered officers of a company – are responsible for general administration of a company; and ensuring the timely filing of statutory obligations, such as the annual filing of audited accounts and the holding of annual general meetings (“AGM”).
+- In Singapore, company secretaries – also considered officers of a company – are responsible for general administration of a company; and ensure the timely filing of statutory obligations, such as the annual filing of audited accounts and the holding of annual general meetings (“AGM”).
 So it is important to choose someone who has sound knowledge of Singapore Companies Act.
 Hence, it is generally advisable that company directors opt for a professional corporate secretarial firm to perform this role.

 - Yes, the law mandates that all companies in Singapore must appoint a company secretary within six months of incorporation.
 He or she must have the prerequisite domain knowledge and is responsible for ensuring all regulatory compliances.